-Almost four years ago, we wrote a very popular post on how to make your website show up on Google.
-Not surprisingly, several users often ask us the opposite question too — how can I remove my site or part of it from Google?
+A few years ago, we wrote a very popular post on how to make your website show up on Google.
+Not surprisingly, several users often ask us the opposite question too — how can I remove my site or a part of it from Google?

-There are many reasons why one might want to remove her content from Google:
+There are many reasons why one might want to remove their content from Google:

-As a matter of fact, you can speed up the process of removal yourself.
-It works just like adding your website to Google — by using Google Webmaster Tools, a website management tool provided by Google and it works like a charm with Voog as well.
+The process works just like adding your website to Google — by using Search Console, a website management tool that works like a charm with Voog as well.

 You can find more information on how to use it for your site in Voog from our FAQ: How to get my site to show up on search engines?